FrancescFe/api-pokemon/README.md

-# Abstract
+# 📝 Abstract 📝

 This is my approach to solution of Wefox Java Challenge for juniors.
-This challenge was to develop a Pokemon api rest from a given Docker container.
+This challenge was to develop a Pokemon api rest from a given 🐳 Docker container 🐳.

-# Problems faced in setting up the working environment
+# :speaker: Problems faced in setting up the working environment :speaker:

 To begin with, I will describe two problems I have found in the settings of working environment.

-## Deprecated PokeAPI/pokekotlin maven dependency
+## :alarm_clock: Deprecated PokeAPI/pokekotlin maven dependency :alarm_clock:

 After building Docker container, the Pokekotlin dependency of `pom.xml` was unable to find by maven.
 After research in google and ask a friend for help we found that the dependency was deprecated due to a security issue.
 So I had to update `pom.xml` with the latest Pokekotlin dependency available in GitHub.